-\textbf{Context-dependent Face Recognition with CelebA}.
-In this experiment, we first trained a feature extractor with the architecture of ResNet50 \cite{He2016Res} on the whole training data set, using conventional multi-task training procedure.
-Then, the outputs of the feature extractor were fed into the PFC-analogous layer, which also received the contextual information $\mathbf{C}$ (cf. Fig.~\ref{OWM in celebA}A in the main text).
+\textbf{Context-dependent face recognition with CelebA}.
+In this experiment, we first trained a feature extractor using the architecture of ResNet50 \cite{He2016Res} on the whole training dataset and with the conventional multi-task training procedure.
+The outputs of the feature extractor were then fed into the CDP module, which also received contextual information (cf. Fig.~\ref{OWM in celebA}a in the main text).
 The rotator layer contained 5000 neurons.
-The size of the PFC-analogous layer was [2048-5000-1].
-As explained above, the function of this PFC-like layer is to rotate the feature space.
-In principle, these rotated feature vectors can be further processed by downstream networks.
-For the face classification task examined in the present study, they were directly fed into the classifier by weights ${{\mathbf{W}}^{\text{out}}}$.
+The size of the encoder layer was [200-5000], with ReLU applied as the activation function.
+For the face classification task in the present study, rotated feature vectors were fed directly into the classifier by weights ${{\mathbf{W}}^{\text{out}}}$.
 Before training, all weights and biases were randomly initialized. ${{\mathbf{W}}^{\text{out}}}$ and the weights in the encoder were modified by the OWM method.
 Detailed results of classifying individual attributes are listed in Supplementary Table 5.

-(see the 2nd section in Methods for the definition of symbols).
-When the training for all contexts was completed, ${{\mathbf{W}}^{\text{out}}}$was fixed.
-Therefore, for the same face, the changes in ${{\mathbf{Y}}^{\text{Lable}}}$ was due to different $cos\phi$, which in turn was determined by the contextual input $\mathbf{C}$.
-Before training, all weights and bias were randomly initialized.
-Weights in the output layer were modified by the OWM method.
-The detailed results of classifying individual attributes are listed in Table S3.

-\textbf{Network parameters.} Weights in layers of the classifiers for the tasks other than disjoint CIFAR-10 task were initialized according to previously suggested method \cite{He2015actFun}.
-The output layers were all initialized to be zero.
-The bias of each layer were randomly initialized according to a uniform distribution within (0, 0.1).
-Rectified Linear Unit (ReLU) neurons were applied to every hidden layer in all experiments.
-The momentum in all optimization algorithms was chosen to be 0.9.
-The details of hyperparameters used for feature extractors are shown in Table S4.
+\textbf{Network parameters.} Weights in the hidden layers of the classifiers for the tasks other than disjoint CIFAR-10 task were initialized according to previously suggested method \cite{He2015actFun}.
+The output layers were all initialized to zero.
+The biases of each layer were randomly initialized according to a uniform distribution within (0, 0.1).
+The ReLU neurons were applied to every hidden layer in all experiments.
+The momentum in all optimization algorithms was 0.9.
+The details of hyperparameters used for feature extractors are shown in Supplementary Table 6.
 Early stopping was used for training both the feature extractors and classifiers.
-The hyperparameters for OWM method are shown in Table S5.
-For tasks with MNIST and CelebA, the classifier was trained to minimize cross entropy loss, while for tasks with ImageNet and Chinese characters, the classifier was trained by to minimize mean squared loss.
+The hyperparameters for the OWM method are shown in Supplementary Table 7.
+For tasks with MNIST and CelebA, the classifier was trained to minimize cross entropy loss, whereas for tasks with ImageNet and Chinese characters, the classifier was trained to minimize mean squared loss.
 Note that cross-entropy loss was also suitable for the latter datasets.
 However, mean squared loss is easier to compute and less time-consuming when many tasks are involved.